sams-rea-test/simple-sinatra-app/README.md

    EC2 Container Services - Repositories - (Select the new repository) - View Push Commands.

    Complete parameter definitions:
-     - RepositoryName: The name to give the repository.
+     - `RepositoryName`: The name to give the repository.
 Default: none (CloudFormation will assign a random name)
-     - UserArn: An ARN of an existing IAM user to grant docker push and pull access to the repository, if required.
+     - `UserArn`: An ARN of an existing IAM user to grant docker push and pull access to the repository, if required.
        Default: none

 4. Build the docker image, like so: